rameshvarun/netplayjs/README.md

   <a href="https://rameshvarun.github.io/netplayjs/">CHECK THE DEMOS</a>
 </p>

+NetplayJS consists of:
+- Implementations of Rollback netcode and Lockstep netcode in Javascript
+- A prototyping framework that lets you create a multiplayer game in a few lines of code
+- A collection of demos built in the prototyping framework

 ## Quick Start

-NetplayJS provides a protoyping framework.
+Let's make a quick game in the prototyping framework.
 Add this script tag to your HTML.

 ```html
 <script src="https://unpkg.com/netplayjs@0.3.0/dist/netplay.js"></script>